yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/02-graph-element-creation/README.md

 ## How to create a graph programmatically

-This step shows how to [create the basic graph elements](https://docs.yworks.com/yfileshtml/#/dguide/getting_started-application#getting_started-creating_graph_elements) using the core [IGraph](https://docs.yworks.com/yfileshtml/#/api/IGraph).
-Note that depending on your specific use-case, you will let the user create the elements, interactively, or you might be using [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder) to populate your graph.
+This step shows how to [create the basic graph elements](https://docs.yworks.com/yfileshtml/dguide/getting_started-application#getting_started-creating_graph_elements) using the core [IGraph](https://docs.yworks.com/yfileshtml/api/IGraph) API.
+Note that depending on your specific use-case, you will let the user create the elements, interactively, or you might be using [GraphBuilder](https://docs.yworks.com/yfileshtml/api/GraphBuilder) to populate your graph.
 The latter is covered in the **[Graph Builder Tutorial](../../README.html#tutorial-graph-builder)**.
 Also consider using the **[App Generator](https://www.yworks.com/app-generator)** which can help you load your graphs from a convenient low-code interface.

-In this example, we use the low-level [IGraph](https://docs.yworks.com/yfileshtml/#/api/IGraph) to first create the nodes.
-The size is determined by [the default size](https://docs.yworks.com/yfileshtml/#/api/INodeDefaults#size).
+In this example, we use the [IGraph](https://docs.yworks.com/yfileshtml/api/IGraph) type to first create the nodes.
+The size is determined by [the default size](https://docs.yworks.com/yfileshtml/api/INodeDefaults#size).

 ```
 const node1 = graph.createNode()